LBcoding/ranking-kNN-imputation/README.md

 (The number of k-neighbours to consider to impute the missing value.
 If = None the number is autoamtically optimized.
 For values of k > number of instances, the method is equal to mean imputation).

-Attributes:
+_Attributes:

     fit (X, Y=None)

 Fit the imputer on X.

-Parameters:
+_Parameters:

 X : {array-like, sparse matrix}, shape (n_samples, n_features)

-(Input data, where n_samples is the number of samples and n_features is the number of features).
+(Input data, where n_samples is the number of samples and n_features is the number of features)

-Returns:
+_Returns:

 self : Imputer